RubenFr-zz/DSPS-MapReduce/README.md

 __output 1:__ K = decade w1 w2, V = npmi
 __output 2:__ K = decade *  *, V = npmi

-> In order to compute the relative npmi we need to find

 ### Shuffle and Sort:
 No need to shuffle -> only 1 reducer
-Sort according to Decade then W1 and finally W2
+Sort according to Decade then to npmi then W1 and finally W2

 ### Reduce:
 __input 1:__ K = decade *  *, V = npmi